-For example, Exxon paid \$1.1 billion to settle its disastrous oil spill in Alaska in 1989.370 Because of the tax code, Exxon could deduct about half the cost.
+For example, Exxon paid \$1.1 billion to settle its disastrous oil spill in Alaska in 1989.
+Because of the tax code, Exxon could deduct about half the cost.
 Owners of corporate jets receive faster depreciation rates than commercial airlines do for their jets because of a tax loophole.
-NASCAR can depreciate race tracks over seven years when the Government actually estimates that tracks depreciate over 39 years.371 more than \$5 million.
+NASCAR can depreciate race tracks over seven years when the Government actually estimates that tracks depreciate over 39 years.

+According to Forbes magazine, people and organizations take advantage of the nonprofit tax deduction using names like Find the Children, The Veteran Fund, and Cancer Fund of America.
+According to the Forbes article, the Cancer Fund of America spent less than 1 percent of its donations on charitable giving, and over 10 years, it paid its founders more than \$5 million.
 "Despite millions in profits, the NHL and the PGA Tour are classified as nonprofit organizations, exempting their earnings from Federal income tax," the Forbes article said.
 The new rules in college football allow players to be compensated by booster clubs.
 Donations made to the booster clubs are, you guessed it, tax deductible.
 There is no difference between a government handout and a tax break.
 The list goes on and on.
-The tax system makes no strategic sense.372 It has been cobbled together by politicians influenced by big money over the past 50 years.
+The tax system makes no strategic sense.
+It has been cobbled together by politicians influenced by big money over the past 50 years.
 It is the opposite of "good wine."
 It keeps getting worse with time.
-For example, in 2018, according to the Institute on Taxation and Economic Policy, 60 of the Fortune 500 companies paid zero taxes on \$79 billion in profits.373 The tax code doesn't change because the few who benefit from its complexity have so much more money and power than the average American.
+For example, in 2018, according to the Institute on Taxation and Economic Policy, 60 of the Fortune 500 companies paid zero taxes on \$79 billion in profits.
+The tax code doesn't change because the few who benefit from its complexity have so much more money and power than the average American.